- Find a Trail

 - Get Involved

 The trail begins in the small town of Boxford, about 25 miles north of Boston.
-For just shy of 5 miles, the hard-packed gravel and stone dust pathway follows an abandoned rail bed through Topsfield, meandering across Route 1, over the Ipswich River, and through a wetland area.
+For just shy of 5 miles, the hard-packed stone-dust pathway follows a former rail bed through Topsfield, meandering across Route 1, over the Ipswich River, and through a wetland area.

 Just south of the river crossing, you can connect to the peaceful and scenic Salem-Beverly Canal Path along the old waterway built in 1917.